zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/armds/_index.md

 minutes_to_complete: 30

-who_is_this_for: Embedded software developers new to Arm Development Studio to get familiar with main features.
+who_is_this_for: This is an introductory topic for Embedded software developers new to Arm Development Studio.

 learning_objectives:
     - Import and build an example project